Translational Research in Adolescent Behavioral Health

 None are required.

-15 credit hours total for the certificate.
-There are 12 credit hours of required course work.
+There are 15 credit hours total required for the certificate.

 Credit toward graduate degree